soulspace-org/my-bank-model/docs/mybank/azure-deployment-structure-view.md

 ![Azure Deployment View for the MyBank Systems](../mybank/azure-deployment-structure-view.png)

 ## Description
-shows the hierarchical structure of the Azure platform deployment
+Shows the hierarchical structure of the Azure platform deployment

 ## Nodes
 | Name | Technology | Description |